Memphis Tigers football: Tiger Walk

+About two and a half hours prior to kickoff at home games, Tiger fans line up for the "Tiger Walk": the football team and coaching staff parade over Tiger Lane and into the stadium tunnel with the fans and cheerleaders cheering them on to victory.
+The tradition involves the Mighty Sound of the South marching band, thousands of fans and the University of Memphis cheer and pom-pom squads.
+After the team has passed by, the Tiger cheerleaders lead the fans in the "Tiger Spellout", "T-I-G-E-R-S."

+Motto

+The football team's motto is "Let's Go Tigers Go, Go On To Victory".

 School colors

-The University of Memphis' official school colors of Blue and Gray were selected in the early 1900s.
+The University of Memphis' official school colors of Blue and Gray were selected by the students in the early 1900s.
 The colors were chosen in an effort to show unity in a nation that was still recovering from the effects of the Civil War.
 The student body thought that by picking the colors of the North and the South, the school would show a togetherness among all students.
+Typically, the team wears blue jerseys paired with gray or white pants at home games, and white jerseys with blue and gray numbering or trim at away games.

 Retired numbers

 Memphis has retired numbers for seven players in their history.
 Charles Greenhill only played one season at Memphis, but his number was retired after he died in a plane crash that also took the life of head coach Rex Dockery.